-Is there any difference between APR and interest rates?
+The difference between APR and interest rates is:

 So, while comparing personal loans you should compare the offers that you receive based on their APRs.
 The lender offering you the lowest APR is likely to offer the best value on the deal that you are about to secure.